 The priority themes have been identified through engagement with potential beneficiaries and key stakeholders, and consequently are based on in-country demand.

 The proposal should demonstrate some involvement from beneficiaries in project design and explain how the project has sufficient buy-in from key stakeholders to deliver the expected outcomes and the plans in place to develop and maintain support as the project progresses.

-Applicants are encouraged to annex letters of support from key stakeholders to evidence this buy-in.
+Applicants are encouraged to annex letters of support from key stakeholders to evidence this buyin.
+Potential beneficiaries are likely to include federal or state government ministries and community level groups.